 Downtown Multichannel Retailing.
 This is a major research paper on the challenges multichannel retailing is posing for independent downtown merchants and what downtown organizations can do to help them transition into this new retail world.
-Today, about 45% of all retail sales involve the Internet and merchants not in on the search are unlikely to be in on the sale.
+Today, over 80% of all retail sales involve the Internet and merchants not in on the search are unlikely to be in on the sale.
 Not all merchants will be impacted, but those that are either need to adapt or be left behind.
 That said, their online presence often need not be complex or costly, but it should be based on the merchant’s marketing objectives, financial resources, and skill sets.
 See David’s article in the EDJ: “E-Marketing: How EDOs can Help independent Downtown Merchants Engage Effectively in E-marketing.”

 Niche Revitalization Strategies.
-This PowerPoint presentation is a comprehensive update to David Milder’s 1997 book, Niche Strategies for Downtown Revitalization, but it can be fully understood by those who have not read that book.
+This PowerPoint presentation is a comprehensive update to David’s 1997 book, Niche Strategies for Downtown Revitalization, but it can be fully understood by those who have not read that book.
 Niche strategies are a basic component of David’s approach to downtown revitalization.

 Downtown Business Recruitment Book.
 Most downtown organizations of all sizes should be doing business recruitment and they can if their personnel know what to do.
 This book is designed to empower district managers, their staffs, and even board members to successfully engage in business recruitment while avoiding a number of common pitfalls.
 In more recent years, David has been looking a business recruitment in our small cities and towns and found that areas with strong quality of life assets can be quite effective in attracting residents with creative occupational skills, and that often open new businesses.
 See his article in the EDJ “Quality-of-Life Based RETAIL RECRUITMENT.”